The latest numbers on COVID-19 in Canada for Sunday, Feb. 21, 2021

 There have been 13,858 tests completed.

-There were six new cases Saturday.
-The rate of active cases is 76.23 per 100,000 people.
-Over the past seven days, there have been a total of 30 new cases.
+There was one new case Sunday.
+The rate of active cases is 71.15 per 100,000 people.
+Over the past seven days, there has been 28 new case.
 The seven-day rolling average of new cases is four.

 There have been no deaths reported over the past week.
 The overall death rate is 2.54 per 100,000 people.